-More than 9 million people visit Great Smoky Mountains National Park — making it the most visited of our national parks.
+More than 9 million people visit Great Smoky Mountains National Park, making it the most visited of our national parks.
 And who can blame them?
-There is something for everyone: sweeping mountain peak vistas, thundering waterfalls, abundant wildlife, cold and clear streams, lush landscapes supporting an almost uncountable variety of life.
+There's something for everyone: sweeping mountain peak vistas, thundering waterfalls, abundant wildlife, cold and clear streams, lush landscapes supporting an almost uncountable variety of life.

 The park’s peaks and valleys (called coves in this part of the country) and more than 2,100 miles of streams offer ample opportunities for hiking, biking, fishing and splashing about a stream, turning over rocks looking for salamanders.